KieranBest/Final-Year-Project/Documentation.md

 - Scoring for multiple keys
 - Documenting wrong notes pushed when 1 or more notes pressed does not much notes required for chords

+A very important lesson I learned not only from myself, but from my peers is that having a structured work time for this project benefited me greatly, and I could see the difference in my project compared to my peers because I had my 'project day'.
+I planned from the beginning to work on this project every Wednesday, and I did that religously.
+From having that structure I was able to fulfill the majority of my research and create a very basic prototype for my project in the first semester ready for the presentation in January.
+This put me in good stead for the rest of the project, and set me in my way that I can achieve a lot more than I thought capable in a short space of time.
+This structure also proved excellent in terms of motivation, I looked forward to my project day every week was excited to implement further features and see my progress.

-present all the results (products, experimental findings, theories, etc.) generated during the project.
-This may also include some off-topic findings that were not expected, or which were side-effects of other explorations.
+**present all the results (products, experimental findings, theories, etc.) generated during the project.
+This may also include some off-topic findings that were not expected, or which were side-effects of other explorations.**

 #### Goals Achieved

+I am proud to say that by the end of the 1st milestone I successfully had a working prototype for the poster presentation in January, I confidently showcased my project in the presentation, being able to express all aspects of the project and how I planned to achieve them.
+Even using my research to back up conscious choices I have made for this project and potential features that could be implememented in the future.

+By the end of the 2nd milestone I had created an application that was able to adapt to the users ability and alter the difficulty in order to keep the user in the "zone of proximal development".
+It was

-When starting this project it was apparent that there would always be room for further improvement, but the scope of the project and how vast it could be was beyond what I could have imagined before this project began.
+When starting this project it was apparent that there would always be room for further improvement, but the scope of the project and how vast it could become was beyond what I could have imagined before this project began.
 Initially my scope of the project was to create a teaching tool that could be used either in classrooms or personal use, to teach users how to play piano and read sheet music.
 And since then it has greatly progressed from suggestions from my supervisor, stakeholder and personal research conducted on similar applications and now has features that I hadn't ever considered.
 Features such as:

 - Adaptive difficulty
 - Extensive levelling system on a simple progression of difficulty
 - Data storage for users progression
 - Visual representation of users progression

-Whilst I feel a great achievement for what I have achieved and how I planned this project, I feel I did not succeed in this project due to the ending of this project.
-Had I better planned the extent of this project I would've planned to create the database and account system at the beginning of this project.
+Whilst I feel a great achievement for what I have achieved, how I planned this project, and how I executed it with strict time management.
+I feel I did not succeed in this project due to the final milestone of this project.
+Had I better planned the extent of this project I would've planned to create the database and account system at the beginning of this project as I believe it is the most complex part of my project and should've been treated as the most important.

-describes the degree to which the findings support the original objectives laid out for the project.
+**describes the degree to which the findings support the original objectives laid out for the project.
 The goals may be partially or fully achieved, or exceeded.
-Note that reporting of failures to achieve goals is important since a fundamental feature of the assessment procedures is that the processes (how you went about your project) are often as important as the products of the project.
+Note that reporting of failures to achieve goals is important since a fundamental feature of the assessment procedures is that the processes (how you went about your project) are often as important as the products of the project.**

 #### Further Work

-There are still many features I hadn't implemented yet that my stakeholder had suggested implementations such as:
+Due to the time constraints and complexity of this project, there are many features that I did note have time to implement that were suggested by my stakeholder such as:

+- Creating a log in system for both teachers and students
+- Connecting to a database to:
+  - Store user data
+  - Retrieve user data
+- Enable teachers to:
+  - View an overview of all students progress in 1 graph
+  - Select specific students and view their progress
 - Demonstrating correct fingers on notes
 - Correct hand movements to reach notes
 - Display of current note required to hit